pchalamet/fbus/README.md

     interface FBus.IMessageCommand
 ```

-For more information, see CQRS literature.
+For more information, see CQRS/Event Sourcing literature.

 ## Builder
 Prior using the bus, a configuration must be built: